joric/lufa/Bootloaders/MassStorage/README.md

 avr-objcopy -I ihex input.hex -O binary FLASH.BIN
 ```

-Replace the old FLASH.BIN on USB drive (delete the old one first), then reboot the Pro Micro (press Reset once).
+Replace the old FLASH.BIN on USB drive (delete the old one first), then reset (power cycle) the Pro Micro.

 ## References